androbi-com/LoRa-E5-Mini-EndNode/README.md

   This is usually your application specific code.

-This separation between generated and user code is what not works well in the code provided by Seeed and was the reason to make this app.
+This separation between generated and user code is what not works well in the original code provided by Seeed and was the reason to make this app.

 A little hint: Commit your changes before you run the code generation and check with `git status` and `git diff` what the code generation tool has